MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 This is a programmatic way to record JavaScript execution, which can be useful in certain performance debugging situations.

-Also, DevTools can optionally be used to debug processes that are running in Node.js.
-You need to start Node.js in a special way so that it exposes debugging info on a port.
-Then you can start DevTools from `edge://inspect`, to target that port.

-This experiment makes whatever `console.profile` generates available to the **Performance** tool, when DevTools is connected to Node.js.
+When DevTools is used to debug processes that are running in Node.js, this experiment makes whatever `console.profile` generates available to the **Performance** Tool.

 Status:
 *  This checkbox is present in Microsoft Edge Canary 111.